Dodge County Court Records

 Searching Criminal Case Records

-Criminal case records can be searched through the WCCA by entering the defendant’s name or case number.
+Criminal case records can be searched through WCCA by entering the defendant's name or case number.
 Results include case type, charges, court dates, and disposition information.
-For cases heard in Dodge County’s municipal courts — which handle ordinance violations and certain forfeiture matters — records are typically maintained by the individual municipal court clerk.
+For cases handled by Dodge County's municipal courts — which deal with ordinance violations and certain forfeiture matters — records are typically maintained by the individual municipal court clerk.

 Key municipal courts in Dodge County include: